philipjesic/DealershipDatabaseGUI/README.md

 # UBC CPSC 304 - Dealership Database gui
-This is gui based dealership database project, using swing and an oracle database.
+This is a gui based dealership database project, using swing and an oracle database.